 The tax tradeoff.
 Self-employed income is generally taxed through Austrian income tax rules.
 Austria has progressive tax rates, and freelancers need to account for both tax and social security.
 Deductions can help, but a high-revenue freelancer should plan cash reserves for income tax, SVS contributions, VAT if applicable, and accounting support.

 The downside: admin and social security complexity.
 Austria's distinction between trade businesses, liberal professions, new self-employed people, employees, and independent contractors can be confusing.
-SVS contributions can also be adjusted after the final tax assessment, which means new freelancers should not treat early contribution amounts as the final cost of compliance.
+Social Insurance Institution for the Self-Employed (SVS) contributions can also be adjusted after the final tax assessment, which means new freelancers should not treat early contribution amounts as the final cost of compliance.

 When a company starts to make sense.
 Consider a company if your work creates meaningful liability, involves employees or subcontractors, requires investment, or has repeatable IP beyond your personal labour.
 Until then, a sole proprietor route is usually simpler.

 Self-employed freelancers in Austria generally report business or self-employed income for income tax.
 USP explains that an income tax return may be required when the tax office requests it or when income includes amounts not subject to wage tax.
+In practice, many freelancers use a Steuerberater for the first setup year, especially when VAT, cross-border clients, deductible expenses, SVS estimates, or a trade/new-self-employed classification question is involved.
 If you are new to Austrian tax, treat your first year as a planning year: keep reserves and get professional advice before assuming your net income is spendable.

-VAT is separate from income tax.
+Umsatzsteuer (value-added tax, VAT) is separate from income tax.
 Since 1 January 2025, the Austrian small-business regulation can exempt eligible businesses when the small-business limit of EUR 55,000 was not exceeded in the previous or current calendar year.
-If the exemption applies, you do not charge VAT and you do not deduct input VAT.
-If you opt into normal VAT taxation or exceed the threshold, you may need to charge VAT, submit VAT returns, and handle reverse-charge or EU rules correctly.
+If the exemption applies, you do not charge Austrian VAT and you do not deduct input VAT.
+If you opt into normal VAT taxation or exceed the threshold, you may need to charge VAT, submit monthly or quarterly VAT advance returns depending on your facts, file an annual VAT declaration, and issue invoices with the correct VAT, exemption, or reverse-charge wording.

 SVS social security is a major part of the freelancer budget.
 For 2026, SVS lists the new self-employed insurance threshold at EUR 6,613.20 per year.
-SVS also lists 2026 GSVG rates of 18.5% for pension insurance and 6.8% for health insurance, plus fixed accident insurance.
-Contributions can be provisional and later adjusted after the final income tax assessment.
+SVS also lists 2026 Gewerbliches Sozialversicherungsgesetz (GSVG) rates, meaning rates under Austria's commercial social insurance law, of 18.5% for pension insurance and 6.8% for health insurance, plus fixed accident insurance.
+Depending on category, self-employed provision can also apply.
+Contributions are commonly billed through SVS during the year, can be provisional, and can be adjusted after the final income tax assessment, so headline income tax is never the full cost picture.

 If you live in Austria and work for overseas clients, your income may be taxable in Austria and may also be affected by withholding, local tax, or treaty rules in the client country.
 Austria has tax treaties with many countries, but treaty outcomes depend on tax residence, source rules, permanent establishment risk, and the exact service arrangement.
 Keep contracts and payment records, and ask a tax adviser before assuming foreign-client income is tax-free.